rkendel1/Newtemp/README.md

 1. **Header**: Modify `components/header.tsx` for the main navigation
 2. **Dashboard**: Update `components/dashboard/sidebar.tsx` and `top-bar.tsx`
 3. **Home Page**: Edit `app/page.tsx` for the landing page design

-### Adding New Features

-1. **New Pages**: Create new files in the `app` directory
-2. **API Routes**: Add new API endpoints in `app/api`
-3. **Dashboard Sections**: Add new sections in `app/protected`

-## 📱 Responsive Design

-The boilerplate is fully responsive with:

-- Mobile-first approach
-- Adaptive layouts for different screen sizes
-- Mobile navigation menu
-- Touch-friendly UI components

 ## 🚀 Deployment